-Fire Safe Santa Cruz County is currently seeking grant funding for chipping services and educational events that will help neighborhoods and individual homeowners make their properties more fire safe.
+Fire Safe Santa Cruz County is raising money and applying for grants to fund neighborhood chipping programs, community education events, and larger neighborhood fuel load reduction projects to help neighborhoods and individual homeowners make their properties more fire safe.
 Please leave us your contact information and a detailed description of your project and/or your neighborhood's needs on the form below and we will contact you when funding becomes available.
+Projects that have demonstrated commitment from multiple landowners in the area will be prioritized.
+Please speak to the level of neighborhood commitment in the project description box.

-Complete the following tasks in preparation for chipping:
+Complete the following tasks in preparation for chipping ONCE YOU RECEIVE WORD THAT YOU WILL BE RECEIVING CHIPPING ASSISTANCE:

 Please be aware that chipping old, dry, hard redwood & manzanita branches rapidly wears out a chipper, so contractors will not chip old, dry materials.
 It is best to do your clearing within 90, or even better, 60 days of when it will be chipped.
 Old, dry materials are best burned on site in season (December 1 to April 30), or hauled away privately to a landfill that accepts green waste.